Apply pulse shaping by interpolating signal using raised-cosine FIR filter

 coeffs object function to obtain the filter coefficients.

 txfilt2 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',2); txfilt4 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',4); txfilt6 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',6); txfilt8 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',8); txfilt16 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',16); taps2 = coeffs(txfilt2).Numerator; taps4 = coeffs(txfilt4).Numerator; taps6 = coeffs(txfilt6).Numerator; taps8 = coeffs(txfilt8).Numerator; taps16 = coeffs(txfilt16).Numerator;

-Launch the filter visualization tool to show the impulse response.
+Launch the filter visualization tool to show the magnitude response for various filter spans.
 Specify a sample rate of 1 kHz.
 Display the two-sided centered response.

-Create a square-root-raised-cosine (SRRC) transmit filter object.
-Use FVTool to plot the filter response.
+Create a square-root-raised-cosine (SRRC) transmit filter System object™, and then plot the filter response.
 The results show that the linear filter gain is greater than unity.
-Specifically, the passband gain is more than 0 dB.
+Specifically, the passband gain is greater than 0 dB.

 txfilter = comm.RaisedCosineTransmitFilter; fvtool(txfilter)

-coeffs object function to obtain the filter coefficients and adjust the filter gain to unit energy.
+coeffs object function and adjust the filter gain to unit energy.

 b = coeffs(txfilter);